Nuclear Regulatory Commission: Intentionally concealing reports concerning the risks of flooding

 Following the Fukushima disaster, the NRC prepared a report in 2011 to examine the risk that dam failures posed on the nation's fleet of nuclear reactors.
 A redacted version of NRC's report on dam failures was posted on the NRC website on March 6.
 The original, un-redacted version was leaked to the public.

 The un-redacted version which was leaked to the public highlights the threat that flooding poses to nuclear power plants located near large dams and substantiates claims that NRC management has intentionally misled the public for years about the severity of the flooding.

 The leaked version of the report concluded that one-third of the U.S. nuclear fleet (34 plants) may face flooding hazards greater than they were designed to withstand.
 It also shows that NRC management was aware of some aspects of this risk for 15 years and yet it had done nothing to effectively address the problem.
 Some flooding events are so serious that they could result in a "severe" nuclear accident, up to, and including, a nuclear meltdown.

-This criticism is collaborated by two NRC whistleblowers who accused their management of deliberately covering up information concerning the vulnerability of flooding, and of failing to take corrective actions despite being aware of these risks for years.
+This criticism is corroborated by two NRC whistleblowers who accused their management of deliberately covering up information concerning the vulnerability of flooding, and of failing to take corrective actions despite being aware of these risks for years.
 Richard Perkins, a second risk engineer with the NRC and the lead author of the leaked report, filed a complaint with the agency's Inspector General, asserting that NRC staff had improperly redacted information from the public version of his report "to prevent the disclosure of this safety information to the public because it will embarrass the agency."
 Perkins wrote.
 "Concurrently, the NRC concealed the information from the public."

 Larry Criscione, a second NRC risk engineer also raised concerns about the NRC withholding information concerning the risk of flooding.
 He stated that assertions by NRC's management that plants are "currently able to mitigate flooding events," was false.